 Somebody unloading the dishwasher while you’re on the phone with them.

 I realize that my pet peeves are all about sound, and they’re beyond a pet peeve.
 I actually have misophonia, a selective sound sensitivity syndrome.
 (Do you have it?)
 Basically, certain noises — like sniffing or chewing — can give you an intense fight-or-flight response.
 “The most dominant reaction is anger and anxiety, not disgust,” Dr. Sukhbinder Kumar, the lead researcher from the Institute of Neuroscience at Newcastle University, told the New York Times.

 I first discovered that misophonia was a real thing (and not just me being weird/uptight) when I wrote a post on pet peeves in 2011.
-One of my annoyances was “the sound of eating bananas,” and someone commented, “Google ‘misophonia.’
+One of my annoyances was “the sound of eating bananas,” and a reader commented, “Google ‘misophonia.’
 For some, these small noises are merely irritating.
 For others, like me, it causes a physical reaction like rage.”

 What about you?
 Have you ever heard of this?
 Do you have misophonia?